-on bottom of page

-By the end of Clinical Education I, 18t I I 2 nd Unsuccessful Successfully RT Initials/

-the Medical Radiography student will 1 st Unsuccessful Attempt/Date Attempt/Date Completed Date

-be able to: 1100011pt/2 dec

-35. (OR Surgical Rotation) Observe

-an OR procedure

-36. (OR Surgical Rotation) Properly

-gown using operating room dress code

-37. Set a phototimed radiographic

-technique

-38. Set a manual technique and

-demonstrate off-bucky procedure

-39. In image analysis class, be prepared

-to review a set of chest or KUB images

-40. In image analysis class, be prepared

-to review a set of upper or lower

-extremity images

-41. (AGFA) Enter patient information

-42. (AGFA) Identify which view is

-selected for exposure

-43. (AGFA) Transfer images from one

-folder to another

-44. (AGFA) Locate exposure

-information (lgm #)

-45. (AGFA) Demonstrate how to

-rotate, flip, crop, add markers, and

-make comments

-46. (AGFA) Identify adequate

-exposure factors

-47. (AGFA) Demonstrate how to

-archive images

-48. (AGFA) Demonstrate how to

-retrieve images from a different date
+n bono By the end of Clinical Education I, the 1stUnsuccessful 2 nd Unsuccessful Successfully RT Initials/

+Medical Radiography student will be Attempt/Date Attempt/Date Completed Date

+able to:

+36. (OR Surgical Rotation) Observe an OR

+procedure

+37. (OR Surgical Rotation) Properly gown

+using operating room dress code

+38. Set a phototimed radiographic technique

+39. Set a manual technique and demonstrate

+off-bucky procedure

+40. In image analysis class, review a set of

+chest or KUB images

+41. In image analysis class, review a set of

+upper or lower extremity images

+42. (AGFA) Enter patient information

+43. (AGFA) Identify which view is selected

+for exposure

+44. (AGFA) Transfer images from one folder

+to another

+45. (AGFA) Locate exposure information

+(lgm #)

+46. (AGFA) Demonstrate how to rotate, flip,

+crop, add markers, and make comments

+47. (AGFA) Identify adequate exposure

+factors

+48. (AGFA) Demonstrate how to archive

+images

+49. (AGFA) Demonstrate how to retrieve

+images from a different date

+50. Document the technique of a PT mAs kVp

+procedure

+Procedure:

+51. Document the technique of a procedure mAs kVp

+Procedure:

+52. Document the technique of a procedure mAs kVp

+Procedure: